Lazy-Loaders-Group/overlay_based_distributed_system/README.md

 nc -u 127.0.0.1 5000
 0036 REG 127.0.0.1 5001 testnode
 ```

+**Windows:** Use a UDP client tool or test directly with Python scripts

 ### Phase 4 Testing Checklist
 See `QUICK_START.md` for complete testing procedure: